 Clinical Medicine

-The Clinical Medicine curriculum at Saba University School of Medicine takes place in the second half of the academic program: Semesters 6 to 10 – your last step before earning your degree and entering a residency program.
+The Clinical Medicine curriculum at Saba University School of Medicine (SUSOM) takes place over the second half of the 4-year MD program – it includes an 8-week research module and 72 weeks of clinical rotations in North America.

 Students build on skills acquired in physical diagnosis to include the completion of a thorough history and physical examination of primarily adult patients.